 No products in the cart.

 With so many brands, forms, and types of CBD oil available online and in stores today, it can be overwhelming to know which product is best for you.
-Here are five key points to consider before purchasing CBD oil online or in person.
+Here are five key points to consider before buying CBD oil online or in person.

 All three extractions (hemp oil, CBD oil, and marijuana) come from the cannabis sativa plant, but the extraction process and the resulting effect are all very different.
 Hemp oil is made by extracting oil from the tiny seeds of the cannabis plant.
 Hemp oil is an inexpensive nutritional supplement that is high in Omega-3 and Omega-6 fatty acids and contains many antioxidant properties.

-However, it contains no cannabinoids, and therefore has none of the added benefits of CBD oil.
+However, it contains no cannabinoids and therefore has none of the added benefits of CBD oil.
 CBD oil is also extracted from the cannabis plant, and full-spectrum CBD oil includes beneficial oils, terpenes, and a variety of cannabinoids.
 In order for CBD oil to be considered legal in the U.S., it must contain no more than trace amounts (less than 0.3 percent) of THC.

 In contrast, THC (tetrahydrocannabinol) is present in high amounts in marijuana, and is responsible for its intoxicating effect, whereas CBD oil and hemp oil are both non-intoxicating.
 Due to these high levels of THC, marijuana is considered a Schedule 1 drug and is regulated as such.

 Even though the passing of the U.S. Farm Bill in late 2018 legalized the production of industrial hemp at a federal level, each state has its own methods and laws about how hemp products can be distributed.
 For example, in Louisiana, there are added restrictions with regards to packaging, and distributors must obtain a permit to sell CBD oil within the state.